Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 #### HTTPS Support:

-Unfortunately we weren't able to get https to work on our project.
+Unfortunately, we weren't able to get https to work on our project.
 If in the future someone wants to add https to the project, [click here to go to that documentation](https://github.com/UMM-CSci-3601-S18/iteration-4-megabittron/blob/master/Documentation/HTTPS.md)

 ## Pamphlet